 Three possible candidates have already been floating around New York Democrat circles, according to veteran New York Democratic consultant Hank Sheinkopf.

-New York Democrat City Councilman James Van Bramer could be one potential candidate.
+New York Democrat City Councilman Jimmy Van Bramer could be one potential candidate.
 New Yorkers in the 26th district first elected Van Bramer to the City Council in 2010.
 By 2014, he became Majority Leader of the council.
 He is one of seven openly LGBT members of the city’s governing body.

 Another potential candidate is New York State Democratic Senator Julia Salazar of the 18th District.
 Salazar, who is of Colombian descent, is 28 years old and won as a first-time candidate and earned her seat after a primary against Democrat Senator Martin Malave in 2018.